osisoft/AVEVA-Adapter-BACnet-Docs/README.md

-# PI-Adapter-BACnet-Docs
+# AVEVA-Adapter-BACnet-Docs

-PI Adapter for BACnet is a data-collection component that transfers time-series data from source devices to OMF (OSIsoft Message Format) endpoints in AVEVA Data Hub or PI Servers.
+AVEVA Adapter for BACnet is a data-collection component that transfers time-series data from source devices to OMF (OSIsoft Message Format) endpoints in AVEVA Data Hub or AVEVA PI Servers.

-This repository contains the documentation for PI Adapter for BACnet.
+This repository contains the documentation for AVEVA Adapter for BACnet.
 You can access a readable version of this documentation [here.](https://docs.osisoft.com/bundle/pi-adapter-bacnet/)

 ## Subtree